jennybrown8/minecraft-mods/go-home-1.8/src/main/java/com/codeforanyone/minecraftmods/gohome/README_JENNY.md

 If your world spawn lands somewhere weird, or the landscape is changed, the player might be unhappily buried inside a hill in the dark, but they won't hit an insta-death unless a complex intentional trap is present.
+The teleport will simply refuse to go, if it can't ensure player safety to a reasonable degree.

 Since the home location is exactly world spawn, you can lock this region on a multi-player server so that other players can't set traps or mess up the landing zone.
 Note that when you enter a world